 Research on meteorological condition near the ground with a weather monitor

-Direction and speed of wind and temperature, humidity, and pressure of the air are always monitoring.
-Desired good results have been obtained in the flat area around Chajnantor.
-From April 2006, the weather observations have been started at the summit of Chajnantor.
+The direction and speed of wind, and temperature, humidity, and pressure of the air are always being monitored.
+The desired good results were obtained in the flat area around Chajnantor.
+Since April 2006, weather observations have been continued at the summit of Chajnantor.

 Research on seeing condition with a seeing monitor

-Atmospheric turbulence affects to observations because it causes vibration and expansion of stellar images.
-So, a stellar size (angle) spreaded by the turbulence, so called seeing size, has been measured and its effect has been evaluated.
-Very sharped stellar images with a seeing size of about 0.5 arcsec have been obtained around Chajnantor.
+Atmospheric turbulence affects astronomical observations because it causes vibration and expansion of stellar images.
+A true point source, like most stars, will be spread out by the turbulence into a small angle, the so-called seeing size; this has been measured and its effect has been evaluated.
+Very sharp stellar images with a seeing size of about 0.5 arcsec have been obtained around Chajnantor.

 Research on meteorological condition in the atmosphere with an infrared cloud monitor

-A cloud coverage in the all sky is always monitored by measuring thermal radiation from the cloud.
-It has been confirmed that good weather condition is very often obtained around Chajnantor.
-The meteorological observations have been carried out at the summit of Chajnantor since April 2006.
+The cloud coverage throughout the entire sky is always monitored by measuring thermal radiation from any clouds.
+It has been confirmed that good weather conditions are very often present around Chajnantor.
+Meteorological observations have been carried out at the summit of Chajnantor since April 2006.